hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ### Nice!
 Can you give me an example of using the access token?

 The recommended tool at this moment of time to experiment with the REST API for DSCC is the Postman which is downloadable from the [Postman website](https://www.postman.com/downloads/).
+The postman is a versatile tool, where we can copy the access token that we obtained and issue a REST API request in simple and format the response beautifully.